Sustainable Food Production and the Mediterranean Diet

 - Tuition: Tuition for 5 credits will be part of your normal Autumn Quarter SPU tuition

-- Airport Transportation* (see information on booking flights)
+- Airport Transportation* (see "Flights" tab)

 *Costs are estimated and may be adjusted in response to unanticipated price changes or foreign currency fluctuations.